Nathaniel-Han/End-to-End-CardEst-Benchmark/README.md

 ## DataSets & Workloads

-We propose a new benchmark for evaluating CardEst methods, STATS-CEB, rather than the widely-used JOB benchmark.
+We propose a new benchmark for evaluating CardEst methods, STATS-CEB, rather than the widely-used JOB benchmark(http://homepages.cwi.nl/~boncz/job/imdb.tgz).
 Based on our experimental analysis, STATS-CEB can distinguish the SOTA ML-enhanced more well.
 The original STATS dataset can be found in https://relational.fit.cvut.cz/dataset/Stats.

  So far, our evaluation focus on categorical or numerical SQL queries.
 Therefore, we provide a simplified version of STATS that eliminate all the attributes with string type.
 You can find the simplified STATS dataset in `datasets/`.
 We also  generate and carefully pick-up a meaningful workload called STATS-CEB based on the STATS dataset.
 You can find it in `workloads/stats_CEB/`.